Paul Newman: Auto racing

 Newman was an auto racing enthusiast and first became interested in motorsports ("the first thing that I ever found I had any grace in") while training at the Watkins Glen Racing School for the filming of Winning, a 1969 film.
-According to his instructor Bob Bondurant, his love and passion for racing, Newman agreed in 1971 to star in and to host television special Once Upon a Wheel, on the history of auto racing.
+According to his instructor Bob Bondurant, it was because of his love and passion for racing, Newman agreed in 1971 to star in and to host television special Once Upon a Wheel, on the history of auto racing.
 Newman's first professional event as a racer was in 1972 at Thompson International Speedway, quietly entered as "P. L. Newman", by which he continued to be known in the racing community.

 Newman was a frequent competitor in Sports Car Club of America (SCCA) events for the rest of the decade, eventually winning four national championships.
 He later drove in the 1979 24 Hours of Le Mans in Dick Barbour's Porsche 935, finishing in second place.
 Newman reunited with Barbour in 2000 to compete in the Petit Le Mans.